SalomePlatform/solverlab/CDMATH/README.md

 * `cd ~/workspace/cdmath`

 Download from GitHub
-* click on the following link : `https://github.com/ndjinga/CDMATH/archive/master.zip` then unzip the file in a directory cdmath-master
+* click on the following link : `https://github.com/ndjinga/CDMATH/archive/master.zip`, then unzip the file in a directory cdmath-master
-* or type the following in a terminal : `wget https://github.com/ndjinga/CDMATH/archive/master.zip` then unzip the file in a directory cdmath-master
+* or type the following in a terminal : `wget https://github.com/ndjinga/CDMATH/archive/master.zip`, then unzip the file in a directory cdmath-master
 * or clone the git repository to a folder cdmath-master:  `git clone https://github.com/ndjinga/CDMATH.git cdmath-master`

 Set environment for the compilation of CDMATH
 ---------------------------------------------
 Dependencies.
-The following packages list is sufficient on Ubuntu 14.04, Ubuntu 16.04, Ubuntu 18.04 :
+The following package list is sufficient on Ubuntu 14.04, Ubuntu 16.04, Ubuntu 18.04 :

  - `cmake3` (mandatory)
  - `g++` or another C++ compiler (mandatory)
- - `libhdf5-dev` (mandatory)
  - `python-dev`, `python-numpy` and `swig`, if you want to use CDMATH commands in Python scripts.
 Use the compilation option `-DCDMATH_WITH_PYTHON=ON`. (highly recommended)
  - `python-matplotlib` and `paraview` for postprocessing tools such as plotting curves (matplotlib) or generating 3D view images (paraview).
 Use the compilation option `-DCDMATH_WITH_POSTPRO=ON` (recommended).
- - `petsc` if you want to solve large spase linear systems.
-Typically required for implicit methods.
-Use the compilation option `-DCDMATH_WITH_PETSC=ON` (recommended).
  - `jupyter`, in order to generate and visualise nice reports from test case simulations (optional)
  - `doxygen`, `graphviz` and `mscgen`, if you want to generate a nice source code documentation in `~/workspace/cdmath/cdmath_install/doc/`.
 Use the compilation option `-DCDMATH_WITH_DOCUMENTATION=ON` (optional).
  - `libcppunit-dev`, if you want to generate unit tests.
 Use the compilation option `-DCDMATH_WITH_TESTS=ON` (optional).